Services Offered by Your Local Bridgeport, Shelton & Westport, CT Pediatric Dentists!

 The success of a pulpotomy depends on the severity of the infection and the body's reaction to the infection and subsequent treatment.
 If the pulpotomy is not performed, or fails and the tooth abscesses, it must usually be extracted and a space maintainer placed to hold the space for its permanent successor.

 A tooth may abscess with or without pain; therefore it is recommended that regular six-month checkups be made in order to keep the teeth under constant observation.

 Make an Appointment Today!

 Thank you for choosing Commerce Park Children’s Dentistry & Orthodontics for your child’s general dental needs.
 Our Bridgeport, Shelton and Westport, Connecticut dentists and orthodontists are dedicated to providing the quality treatment your child deserves.
 If you are interested in any of the general treatment services described above, please fill out our appointment request form online to schedule your child’s next visit.
-For any questions regarding treatment options, feel free to contact us at 203-371-8282 for the Bridgeport & Westport offices, and 203-926-9929 for the Shelton office.
+For any questions regarding treatment options, feel free to contact us at 203-371-8282 for the Bridgeport, Shelton & Westport offices.
 We look forward to seeing both you and your child soon!